Neuroatypical Screening & Assessment

 Unfortunately, missing from the extensive guidance is a stipulation for augmenting the assessment for persons with pre-existing cognitive impairments, such as intellectual disability.
 The NTG is suggesting that the current CMS guidance be augmented with a notation of what alternative measures and procedure may be applied with conducting cognitive impairment assessments with adults with lifelong intellectual disability.
 Such procedures should include (a) drawing upon information from persons close to the individual, who have an understanding of the individual's history and optimal functional abilities, (b) using functional assessment instruments developed for specific use with adults with intellectual disability (and particularly for those who may be experiencing decline), and (c) working with primary caregivers, whether family or staff from host agencies, to design dementia care plans.
 Many host agencies have medical and health records that can help examining clinicians with discriminating typical functioning from those associated with emerging neuropathologies.
 Further, many host agencies may also have records of the use of intellectual disability-specific standardized screening instruments that can provide insights in the history or frequency of occurrence of behavioral symptoms.

 This issue has been recognized by the federal Advisory Council on Alzheimer's Research, Care and Services.
-This and related barriers to the assessment of other neuroatypical groups is considered in the 2021 Update to the National Plan to Address Alzheimer's Disease.
+This and related barriers to the assessment of other neuroatypical groups were considered in the 2021 Update to the National Plan to Address Alzheimer's Disease.

 Several resources are available that can guide general practice clinicians with better understanding the specialized assessment process normally in use with aging adults with intellectual disability, particular when suspicions exists of neuropathological processes.
 See these publications: